LielBiton92/Ex2/README.md

 -download the jar file from the github

--open new java project

--add to the data package the jar file

--add the files which you want to load .

--open a new terminal fron the jar file.

--write this :java -jar Ex2.jar filename.json in the terminal
+in the folder "Ex2\data" there is a jar file open folder in terminal and type the command java -jar Ex2.jar "Graph json file path"

 -press enter